dataworkz-dev/dataworkz-qna-app/README.md

 In this section, we provide some developer notes on how the sample application was built and what [APIs](https://docs.dataworkz.com/product-docs/api) were used to power various sections.
 You can try out the API and Question and Answer system integrated into your own application.
 You can generate an API Key (if already generated, the same key can be used) and connect to this service.

 ### Partner Playground
 Dataworkz is working with strategic partners to demonstrate how our technology is integrating together.
-This example QnA application connects to [https://mongodb.dataworkz.com](https://mongodb.dataworkz.com) as the backend RAG Partner Playground service.
-This Partner Playground service demonstrates how [Dataworkz](https://www.dataworkz.com) and [MongoDB Atlas Vector Search](https://www.mongodb.com/products/platform/atlas-vector-search) work together to create a QnA system for publicly available MongoDB documentation.
+This example QnA application connects to [https://ragapps.dataworkz.com](https://ragapps.dataworkz.com) as the backend RAG Partner Playground service.
+This Partner Playground service demonstrates how [Dataworkz](https://www.dataworkz.com) and [MongoDB Atlas Vector Search](https://www.mongodb.com/products/platform/atlas-vector-search) work together to create a QnA system for publicly available documents like 10k filings of listed companies like Uber.
 Learn more on how this system was built in [this video](https://youtu.be/yMRHz0cDW_0).

 The sample QnA system demonstrates how to use Dataworkz RAG Builder API to list QnA Systems and make rich queries against this dataset.